sympy/sympy/doc/src/modules/matrices/matrices.rst

     [       ]
     [4  5  6]

-More interestingly (and usefully), we can use a 2-variable function (or lambda) to make one.
+More interesting (and useful), is the ability to use a 2-variable function (or lambda) to create a matrix.
 Here we create an indicator function which is 1 on the diagonal and then use it to make the identity matrix:

     >>> def f(i,j):
     ...     if i == j:
     ...         return 1
     ...     else:
     ...         return 0
     ...
     >>> Matrix(4, 4, f)
     [1  0  0  0]